narencachy/aks-quickstart/README.md

 # run an interactive shell
 kubectl exec -it $GW -- sh

+# notice your prompt changes - you are now inside the container

 # run some shell commands
+pwd
+ls -al

-# the container uses a very small version of Alpine, so few utilities exist
+# the container uses a minimized version of Alpine, so few utilities exist

 exit